 Please also note whether the study is ongoing or completed and whether the results are preliminary or final.

-CROI will provide a title slide with disclosure information for each presenter based on the information that was submitted with the abstract.
-Disclosure information includes all financial relationships with commercial entities (eg, pharmaceutical and diagnostic companies, etc) as submitted by the presenter.
+A title slide with the presenter’s financial disclosures (based on the information submitted with the abstract) will be provided when the presenter uploads their final slides in the speaker ready room at CROI.
+Disclosure information includes all financial relationships with commercial entities (eg, pharmaceutical and diagnostic companies) as submitted by the presenter.
 If there are no financial relationships to report, the disclosure will read “Nothing to Disclose.”
-Below is a sample title slide provide to speakers by CROI:
+Below is an example of a title slide that will be provided at CROI.

 Presenters should prepare no more than 5 content slides (the 5 slide limit is strictly enforced).
 The content slides should give an overview of the research with conclusions and future research direction.
 Do not include overly technical graphs or heavy text.
 If the presenter is using slides that build content from slide to slide, each additional build is considered as a separate slide and counts towards the strict limit of 5 slides.
 Animation (for production purposes is defined as a slide with embedded video or other movement within a single slide) are discouraged but if the presenter thinks that animation is essential to the presentation, the animation must be kept to less than 30 seconds.
 When submitting slides in the Speaker Ready Room at CROI, speakers should confirm that the animation works correctly.
 Presenters should share their slides with the Themed Discussion leader in advance of the session.